Table of Contents [+/-]

 BASEDIR directory.
 The most

-programs and the server.
-You should add the full path name
+access permissions.
+You should add the full path name of this

-environment variable so that your shell finds the MySQL
+so that your shell finds the MySQL programs properly.
+See

 If necessary, ensure that the distribution contents are